jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-6e.md

-+++
+---
+title: "Numerology (hisab an-nim)"
+date: 2020-01-13
-title= "Numerology (hisab an-nim)" description= "Hisab an-nim aims to predict the victor and the vanquished when kings go to war with each other" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-6d" linkbtext= "Part 6d" linkf= "/research/ibn-khaldun/muqaddimah/chapter-2" linkftext= "Chapter 2" heading= "Part 6e" icon = "/icons/ibn.jpg" date = 2020-01-13
+description: "Hisab an-nim aims to predict the victor and the vanquished when kings go to war with each other"
-+++
+image: "/covers/muq.jpg"
+author: Ibn Khaldun
+icon: /icons/ibn.jpg
+---

 These are thus groups that lay down rules for the discovery of the supernatural: